 Abolição (1988) - A look at the racial situation of Black Brazilians.
 On the 100th anniversity of the abolition of slavery in Brazil, the director asks the subjects what the abolition of slavery means to their lives.
 Documentary, 150 min., DVD, dir: Sozimo Bulbul.

 Abyss Boys, The (2009) - Set in the slums of a small fishing community on the southern coast of South Africa, the drowning depths of illegal abalone poaching has become a dangerous life that Jimmy, a legendary ex-diver, has to escape from.
-Wanting to save AB, his rebellious young brother from Gonyama, a violent gangster, Jimmy devises a plan to give himself and AB a new life.
+Wanting to save AB, his rebellious young brother from Gonyama and a violent gangster, Jimmy devises a plan to give himself and AB a new life.
 But on the winter day that Jimmy gets his chance to escape, nothing has prepared him for what happens next.
 Drama, 26 min., DVD, dir: Jan-Hendrik Beetge.

-Action Jackson (1988) - Detroit police sergeant Jericho "Action" Jackson (Carl Weathers) has to outwit a vicious auto tycoon (Craig T. Nelson) which he eventually does after much bloodshed and muscle display.
+Action Jackson (1988) - Detroit police sergeant Jericho "Action" Jackson (Carl Weathers) has to outwit a vicious auto tycoon (Craig T. Nelson), which he eventually does after much bloodshed and muscle display.
 He also ends up with beautiful damsel-in-distress Sydney Ash (Vanity).
-Action, 96 min., VHS, dir: Craig R. Baxley.
+Action, 96 min., VHS, Blu-Ray, dir: Craig R. Baxley.

-Action Sports Adventure (1995) - This demo tape is a montage of professional, archival, olympic, and extreme sports compiled by the Sports Footage Library and Production.
+Action Sports Adventure (1995) - This demo tape is a montage of professional, archival, olympic, and extreme sports footage compiled by the Sports Footage Library and Production.
 Documentary, 11 min., VHS, dir: n/a.

 Adanggaman (2000) - King Adanggaman leads a war in 17th century West Africa against his neighboring tribes and orders his soldiers to torch enemy villages, kill the elderly, and capture healthy men to sell to the European slave traders.
 Drama, 85 min., DVD, dir: Roger Gnoan M'Bala.